Zenika/grao/rao-back/documentation/README.md

 }
 ```

-SearchEngine interface is the base interface for providing SearchService core
+SearchEngine implementation own the responsability of implementing search
-implementations
+service core methods

-Store stores the provided document to an index referenced by its first argument.
+**Store** stores the provided document to an index referenced by its first
-docMapper function may be used to convert document to a map[string]interface{}
+argument. docMapper function may be used to convert document to a
-complying with the underlying implementation
+map[string]interface{} complying with the underlying implementation

-Search will perform on an indexed referenced by its first argument a query
+**Search** will perform on an indexed referenced by its first argument a query
 provided as a seconde argument under the form of a Query object

-Configure should be used to tune index before performing queries if needed
+**Configure** should be used to tune index before performing queries if needed

 #### type SearchService